 Betting Big on Office Space in Boston

 Should projects like this be considered pie-in-the-sky naïve?
 Not necessarily.
 The pandemic has undoubtedly altered work patterns forever, but those trends are not absolute.
-More workforce experts, business school professors and senior managers are forecasting a hybrid model for the post—pandemic landscape, where employees have more flexibility to work remotely but remain loosely tethered to a traditional office — even if it’s used more for occasional team meetings and special collaborative events rather than day-to-day work.
-Under this new system, the need for flagship office space in dynamic urban hubs like Boston is reduced, but still present — and more companies have an opportunity to partake in the system thanks to smaller physical needs.
+Workforce experts, business school professors, and senior managers increasingly forecast a hybrid model for the post-pandemic landscape.
+In this model, employees have greater flexibility to work remotely while remaining loosely tethered to a traditional office.
+Companies may use the office for occasional team meetings and collaborative events rather than day-to-day work.

 Latest Reads